Amaretto & Mascarpone Cheesecake

 - 1 tablespoon sugar

 - 1 tablespoon sliced & roasted almonds

 Preheat oven to 375 F degrees.

 Place the graham crackers in the bowl of a food processor and pulse until small crumbs are beginning to form.
-Add the almonds, salt and sugar and melted butter and pulse until incorporated.
+Add the almonds, salt and sugar and melted butter; pulse until all is incorporated.

 In the bowl of a food processor, combine the mascarpone, cream cheese, Amaretto, vanilla bean (or extract), almond extract, sugar, zest and juice of 1 orange, and a pinch of salt.
-Run the processor, occasionally scraping down the sides of the bowl with a rubber spatula, then running again, adding slowly adding the eggs and running the until all ingredients are mixed together.
+Run the processor, occasionally scraping down the sides of the bowl with a rubber spatula, and run again, slowly adding the eggs and running until all ingredients are mixed together.

 Take out of oven, springle with sugar and drizzle with amaretto and 1 tbsp of water.
 Bake for an additional 10 minutes.
 Remove from oven and set fruit aside until cool enough to handle.

 When fruit is cool enough to handle, spoon mixture over the center of the cheesecake.
 Sprinkle with 1 tbsp of sliced, roasted almonds (that you set aside from the crust) and enjoy.

 - It’s crucial that the cream cheese and mascarpone be completely softened, firm cream cheese will not produce a smooth batter.